thequantumturtle/2022-Fall-QuantumIntro/_syllabus/13-Shors.md

 ### Notes
-- Reminder the bring your class to computer.
+- Reminder to bring your computer to class.